Advertisement

-How Will The ‘Right To Disconnect’ Bill Help Women In The Workplace?
+How The New ‘Right To Disconnect’ Laws Will Help Women In The Workplace

 Time to turn off your phone.

-The ‘right to disconnect‘ bill has been passed by the senate, giving Australian workers to right to refuse contact with their employer outside of their working hours.
+The ‘right to disconnect‘ bill comes into effect today, giving Australian workers the right to refuse contact with their employer outside of their working hours.

 The right to disconnect women